 - Greater freedom of expression of sexuality,

-- Easier trial without catheter (TWOC) as a catheter valve can be used, enabling the patient to void urethrally.”4
+- Easier trial without catheter (TWOC) as a catheter valve can be used, enabling the patient to void urethrally.”3

-“Frequent postoperative complications of suprapubic catheter insertion include haematuria, urinary tract infections, and catheter obstruction”5
+The benefits of suprapubic catheterization are commonly greater than the disadvantages.
+“Frequent postoperative complications of suprapubic catheter insertion include hematuria, urinary tract infections, and catheter obstruction”4

 Reasons for a Suprapubic Catheter